DavidAnson/PassWeb/README.md

   * For [offline mode](https://en.wikipedia.org/wiki/Cache_manifest_in_HTML5) to work, the `offline.appcache` file must be served as type `text/cache-manifest` and should not be cached.
 * The server for PassWeb is a simple [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) that stores and retrieves blobs of data.
   * Implementations are provided for both [ASP.NET](http://www.asp.net/) and [Node.js](https://nodejs.org/en/).
-  * Data is stored as files under an `App_Data` directory, so the account used by the web server needs `modify` permissions for that location.
+  * If data is stored as files (under an `App_Data` directory), the account used by the web server needs `modify` permissions for that location.
+  * If data is stored as blobs (supported by the Node.js implementation for [Microsoft Azure](https://azure.microsoft.com/)), permissions to read/write/list/delete are needed.
-* Choose the ASP.NET or Node.js server based on your hosting options or background; the two implementations are equivalent.
+* Choose the ASP.NET or Node.js server based on your hosting options or background; the two implementations are (mostly) equivalent.
   * The provided [`Web.config`](Web.config) file handles everything when hosted by [IIS on Windows](https://en.wikipedia.org/wiki/Internet_Information_Services).
   * Setting up the Node.js server requires familiarity with package management and some manual configuration.
-  * The ASP.NET code has been exercised more extensively; a test suite helps ensure both implementations behave the same.
+  * A test suite helps ensure both implementations behave the same.
-* With the default settings for the server, creation of new blobs is blocked to prevent unwanted users; the administrator should temporarily unblock when creating a login for a new user.
+* With default settings for the server, creation of new blobs is blocked to prevent unwanted users; the administrator should temporarily unblock when creating a login for a new user.
   * In the ASP.NET implementation, this is done by commenting-out the following line in `App_Code\RemoteStorage.cs`:

     ```cs